-Project Bridges 2.0 and Project CENTRAL are innovative federally funded projects from the U.S. Department of Education’s Office of Special Education Programs and are designed to collaboratively prepare professionals to work with children with high-intensity needs.
-The projects provide funding for qualified scholars to engage in courses leading to either a Master of Education in Exceptional Student Education or an Educational Specialist in School Psychology.
-Scholars who participate in the projects earn a graduate certificate in Collaborative Intervention Specialist.
+Project Bridges 2.0 is an innovative federally funded projects from the U.S. Department of Education’s Office of Special Education Programs and is designed to collaboratively prepare professionals to work with children with high-intensity needs.
+The project provides funding for qualified scholars to engage in courses leading to either a Master of Education in Exceptional Student Education or an Educational Specialist in School Psychology.
+Scholars who participate in the project earn a graduate certificate in Collaborative Intervention Specialist.
 The graduate certificate emphasizes interdisciplinary preparation of special education teachers and school psychologists to support students with high-intensity needs.

-These projects are designed to prepare scholars to work within interdisciplinary teams of special education teachers and school psychologists in order to provide intensive interventions and specialized services to school-age children with high-intensity needs to improve college and career-ready outcomes.
+These project is designed to prepare scholars to work within interdisciplinary teams of special education teachers and school psychologists in order to provide intensive interventions and specialized services to school-age children with high-intensity needs to improve college and career-ready outcomes.

 UCF’s traditional graduate degree programs in special education and school psychology have been enhanced to incorporate advanced, specialized preparation in intensive interventions including collaborative field-based experiences for Project scholars.